visenze/productcat-sdk-javascript/README.md

 productcat.set('app_key', 'YOUR_APP_KEY'); // required
 productcat.set('cid', "YOUR_CID"); // required.

-// highly recommended, set the default country code search products.
+// highly recommended, set the default country code to search products.
 // visenze will return product only for this country instead of global database when this parameter is set.
 // Note that if country field is set in the request parameter, it will override the default country code productcat.set('country', "SG")